Long Living Pets Rescue and Rehab Center is different from other rescue centers.

 We are opening the center in 2020-2021 but need your help now.
 Please share this fundraising campaign today.

 By using natural modalities, we are confident that we can save many animals with a severely compromised immune system.
 When these animals are put on conventional treatment plans, the outcome is in many cases not promising.
 The side effects of the medication further compromise their immune system.
 That leaves them vulnerable to pathogens they cannot fight.

 As Founder of Long Living Pets Research Projects and Founder of Long Living Pets Research Foundation, a 501(c)3, I am both delighted and incredibly excited that my mission to help pets live longer healthier lives and reduce the risk of chronic diseases has been more successful than I ever thought possible.
-I had always suspected that too many toxins in commercial pet food and in therapeutic modalities used to treat pet illnesses have compromised animals’ quality of life and jeopardized their disease outcomes.
+I had always suspected that poor quality food, too many toxins in commercial pet food and in therapeutic modalities used to treat pet illnesses have compromised animals’ quality of life by damaging their immune system.

-With that as my premise, in 2000, I launched a 30-year observational study to document the effects of using natural and non-toxic food in pet care.
+With that as my premise, in 2000, I launched a 30-year observational lifetime study to document the effects of using species-appropriate food and non-toxic natural modalities in pet care.
 Since then, I have studied the effects of raw feeding with more than 6,000 dogs and cats.
-Many of them had been suffering from cancer and other chronic diseases, and I am heartened by the promising results due to a natural/nontoxic approach.
+Many of them had been suffering from cancer and other chronic diseases, and I am heartened by the promising results from this natural/nontoxic approach.

 - Phase I involved researching and testing my findings and theories on my own dogs and a small group of dogs from around the world.
 I found that a simple diet of raw meats, edible bones, and organ meats promoted a strong sustainable immune system that protects the dog from dis-ease.